A low FODMAP diet reduces or removes certain foods from the diet. It can help some people avoid abdominal (tummy) pain and discomfort.

 Who should advise on a low FODMAP diet?

 A low FODMAP diet is not a lifetime diet.
-It is usually recommended for 2-6 weeks at a time, until the IBS symptoms have got better.
+It is usually recommended for 2 to 6 weeks at a time, until the IBS symptoms have got better.
 Once certain foods have been reintroduced again, some people find that they simply need to avoid some high FODMAP foods.

 Possible adverse effects of low FODMAP diets

-Because there is a wide range of foods to avoid, it’s important that your dietician helps you to ensure you still get adequate nutrients.
+Because there is a wide range of foods to avoid, it’s important that your dietitian helps you to ensure you still get adequate nutrients.
 You may need to take vitamin and mineral supplements.